saphewilliam/saphe-packages/packages/react-table/README.md

 ## Features

+- ✅ CommonJS and ES Modules support,
 - 🤩 Easily sort by columns,
+- ⏭️ Built-in pagination logic,
 - 🔍 Exact and fuzzy text search with match highlighting out-of-the-box,
-- ⏭️ Built-in pagination logic,
 - 👁️ Toggle visibility on columns using the provided utility functions,
-- ⚖️ Lightweight; 162 kB unpacked and only 1 dependency total,
+- ⚖️ Lightweight; 162 kB (esm and cjs combined) and only 1 dependency total,
 - 🚀 Efficient due to usage of internal memoization and effect order,
 - 🎨 Headless; you decide the table style, the hook handles the logic.

 ## TODOs

 - [x] Rename `hidden` to `visibility`
+- [x] Remove `invert` from sorting functions
-- [x] Updating default SortOrder
+- [x] Update default SortOrder
 - [x] Custom order of SortOrder enum (global and local)
-- [ ] Remove `invert` from sorting functions
 - [ ] Do a performance analysis
 - [ ] Check if the code would be cleaner/faster using useReducer (probably)
 - [ ] Access column configuration through RenderCellProps (mostly for stringify function)